 \subsection{Robustness of the LsSFR bias to dust}

-\com{There are two ways \com{host} dust extinction errors could enter into our measurement of the LsSFR bias: first through the standardization of the SN brightnesses based on their observed colors, and second, through the measurement of LsSFR.}
+There are two ways host dust extinction errors could enter into our measurement of the LsSFR bias: first through the standardization of the SN brightnesses based on their observed colors, and second, through the measurement of LsSFR.

-\com{There is evidence that variations in dust properties impact the standardization of SNe~Ia \citep[][and references therein]{huang_2017}.
+There is evidence that variations in dust properties impact the standardization of SNe~Ia \citep[][and references therein]{huang_2017}.
 But for the analysis here, any such systematic variations can be considered to be part of the signal of how of host-galaxy environments impact the standardization of SNe~Ia.
 That is, if SNe~Ia have different dust properties due to differences in their local environments, that too is likely related to age since dust formation and subsequent reprocessing is directly tied to star formation.
-Therefore, while systematic errors in the extinction correction of cosmological SNe~Ia is important, for our work it is not a source of systematic uncertainty.}
+Therefore, while systematic errors in the extinction correction of cosmological SNe~Ia is important, for our work it is not a source of systematic uncertainty.

-\com{Next, since our H$\alpha$-based LsSFR and our global and host-galaxy local photometry is not corrected for dust extinction, we revisit the extent to which this might affect our results.} While both the numerator (the local SFR) and denominator (the local mass) in our LsSFR indicator will be suppressed by dust, incomplete cancellation is expected for two reasons.
-First, in galaxies the dust extinction curve is flatter for stars than for HII regions \citep[e.g.][]{calzetti_2000,kreckel_2013}, so \com{ the} local SFR \com{as measured from H$\alpha$} will be suppressed relative to stellar mass \com{as measured from star light}.
+Next, since our H$\alpha$-based LsSFR and our global and host-galaxy local photometry is not corrected for dust extinction, we revisit the extent to which this might affect our results.
+While both the numerator (the local SFR) and denominator (the local mass) in our LsSFR indicator are suppressed by dust, incomplete cancellation is expected for two reasons.
+First, in galaxies the dust extinction curve is flatter for stars than for HII regions \citep[e.g.,][]{calzetti_2000,kreckel_2013}, so the local SFR as measured from H$\alpha$ is suppressed relative to stellar mass as measured from star light.